PlayNetwork/fs-promise-util/README.md

 ### fs-promise-util.exists (filePath)

-This method takes in a path as an argument.
-It checks whether a given path exists in the file system and returns a true or a false.
+fs-promise-util.exists takes in a path as an argument.
+It checks whether a given path exists in the file system and resolves to a true or a false.

 ```javascript
 import fs from 'fs-promise-util';